intarchboard/nomcom-description/iab-nomcom-description.md

 program topics.
 The IAB needs at least some members with program management skills that will facilitate interfacing between programs and the IAB.

+The IAB also has regular technical discussions with invited experts on selected topics that could be of interest to the Internet community.
+It would be helpful for IAB members to have some experience and interest in organizing such information exchanges with industry, academia and civil society.

 While these characteristics are all important, individuals have different strengths.
 The IAB as a whole benefits most from a complementary and diverse set of skills that are